We are glad to hear of your interest in applying for a URECA grant!

 - An Assistant application is limited to 2 pages in length.
 A Scholar application ranges from 3-5 pages, depending on the level (Silver, Gold, or Platinum).

 - An Assistant application has a maximum supplies budget request of $300.
 On a Scholar application, Gold and Platinum levels may request up to $500 in supplies.

 What is a reasonable budget request?

 As part of your URECA application, you can request funding for supplies needed to complete your project.
 The max is $300 for Assistant and Silver level applications and $500 for Gold or Platinum level applications.
 Talk with your mentor about what supplies might be needed as they often know what you will need to complete your research, what vendor is the cheapest, and the quantity needed.
 Be sure to include justification for your requested items in your budget.
 View a sample budget request.

 Can I work with another undergraduate (or two) on a group research project?

-Can a student be on a summer teams and receive an individual URECA award?
+Can a student be on a team and receive an individual URECA award?

 No. A student can only hold one (1) URECA grant at a time.
-If you are part of a summer team, you cannot also have an individual summer award.
+If you are part of team, you cannot also have an individual award.

 Can I travel as part of a URECA Grant?

 Yes.
 If travel is essential to your research, please fill out the travel request section of the application.
 URECA can fund up to $400 for domestic travel and $500 for international travel.
 Travel must be justified by including details as to why it is necessary to complete your research.
-If you would like to request travel reimbursment for presenting at a conference, this is a seperate process.
-Please contact the URECA coordinator with this request: Wendi.Watts@mtsu.edu.
+If you would like to request travel reimbursement for presenting at a conference, this is a separate process.
+Please contact the URECA coordinator with this request: Katie.Medrano@mtsu.edu.

 Why do I need a mentor?